 Toilet kit: toilet paper, baggie for used paper, hand sanitizer

-Optional safety gear: ski helmet, Avalung, balloon pack.
-Some airlines will not allow the canisters for balloon packs on the aircraft.
+Balloon pack.
+Although most airlines will allow the canisters and batteries for balloon packs on the aircraft there are special regulations involved.
 Please check with your airline well before you arrive at the airport.
-Click here for info on how you can fill your own canisters when you get to Calgary.

-Glacier travel and Crevasse RESCUE EQUIPMENT (I CAN SUPPLY THIS IF REQUIRED)
+Glacier travel EQUIPMENT (I CAN SUPPLY THIS IF REQUIRED)

 Most trips will require this equipment.
 Your guide will tell you if you DO NOT need this gear but if unsure please inquire.

-Harness - any sit harness will do but one like the Black Diamond Couloir is good in that it can be put on easily while wearing ski boots and skis.
+Any sit harness will do but one that it can be put on easily while wearing ski boots and skis is preferred

 3 locking carabiners